 Omelette Variations

-- Egg white: Egg whites, veggies, spices, cheese
+• Egg white: Egg whites, veggies, spices, and cheese is a light and tasty homemade omelette.

 How to Make an Omelette

-- Cook veggies and meat in an 8-inch skillet over medium heat for about 3 minutes, or until veggies are translucent.
-If preferred, add spinach at very end until wilted.
-Place mixture on plate and wipe down skillet.
+2. Saute.
+Cook veggies and meat in an 8-inch skillet over medium heat, or until veggies are translucent.
+If preferred, add spinach at the very end until wilted.
+Place the mixture on a plate and wipe down the skillet.
 Add 1 teaspoon oil and warm over medium heat.

-- Pour the egg mixture in slowly once the oil is hot.
-Let sit for 30 seconds, then use a spatula to push the cooked egg, allowing the runny egg to fill in.
+3. Cook.
+Pour the egg mixture in slowly once the oil is hot.
+Let sit, then use a spatula to push the cooked egg, allowing the runny egg to fill in.
 Cook another minute, or until you’re able to flip the eggs.
 Then turn the heat off.

 Tips to Prevent Burning

 There is definitely a difference between being super jiggly and wet on top!
-If the eggs are still really jiggly when you flip it, there is a good chance it will be under cooked when you serve it.
+If the eggs are still really jiggly when you flip it, there is a good chance they will be undercooked when you serve it.
 The key at the end is to cook low and slow.

 Meal Prep Omelette Bags

-I like to write the date that I made the mixture on the bag so that I know when to use it by.
+I like to write the date that I made the mixture on the bag so that I know when to use it before it goes bad.
 The mixture should last for about 5 days in the fridge or about a month in the freezer.

 Sides to Serve with